SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

        <img src="img/How_to_Create_Asset3_Step_1.png" alt="How to add new asset3 Step 1">
     </p><br>

-2. Click the "+" button to create new Customer.<br>
+2. Click the "+ New Customer" button to create new Customer.<br>
    *Note: If you do not see a "+" button, you may need to request permission or help from your Admin to register new Customer.<br>

    <p align="center">